Fates-List-Archive/sunbeam/README.md

 Sunbeam is also the new WIP frontend for Fates List.

 Why Svelte?
-It allows me to reuse my old HTML from Jinja2
+It allows me to reuse my old HTML from Jinja2 and because it's easy!